Up&Go Frequently Asked Questions

 What flavours does Up&Go come in?

-There are three delicious flavours for you to get your hands on: Chocolate, Vanilla, and Banana & Honey.
+There are three delicious flavours for you to get your hands on: Chocolate, Vanilla, Banana & Honey and Strawberry & Banana.
 Here at Up&Go HQ, we’re pretty split on which is our favourite, so weigh in!
 Check out our Drinks page to find out more.

 Where can I buy Up&Go?